JoanaBLate/advent-of-code-js/README.md

 ## Advent of Code 2016

-**Day 11** is the first puzzle, since 2015 - Day 1, that makes the computer run out of memory.
-You must do clever smart optimizations.
+**Day 11** is the first puzzle (including 2015) that makes the computer run out of memory.
+You must do smart optimizations.

 Under development.